nice-game-hints/broken-age/03-final/020-death-ray.md

 ---
-title: "Vella: Shooting the death ray"
+title: Vella: Shooting the death ray
 ---

 You have the death ray remote control.
 Use it.